 This course is a survey of Monte Carlo methods and numerical integration.
 Importance and rejection sampling.
 Sequential importance sampling.
 Markov chain Monte Carlo (MCMC) sampling techniques, with emphasis on Gibbs samplers and Metropolis/Hastings.

-This course is designed for social sciences graduate students and advanced undergraduate students seeking training in data issues and methods employed in social sciences.
+This course is designed for graduate students and advanced undergraduate students seeking training in the theory and application of Bayesian statistical ideas in the social sciences.
+After developing the Bayesian statistical framework, the course covers many models used in the social sciences.

 This course is a introduction to the analysis of social structure, conceived in terms of social relationships.
 Major concepts of social network theory and mathematical representation of social concepts such as role and position.